ANNA Logo

 ⚡ Best for limited companies

 If you have multiple team members or directors, you’ll need shared access.
-Tide’s Pro and Cashback plans allow multiple users and expense cards, while Monzo restricts that to the £5/month Pro tier.
+Tide’s Pro and Max plans allow multiple users and expense cards, while Monzo restricts that to the £9/month Pro tier (or the Team plan for larger businesses).

-However, Monzo’s edge is regulatory protection – it’s a licensed bank with FSCS cover, while Tide is an e-money account.
+However, Monzo’s edge is regulatory protection – it’s a licensed bank with FSCS cover, while Tide operates as an e-money account through ClearBank, where eligible funds are FSCS protected up to £85,000.

 Verdict: Monzo Pro wins for companies that value regulated banking and FSCS protection.
 Tide’s higher plans work well for small teams needing more advanced expense controls.